webplatform/docs/css/properties/outline-width/index.md

 |Examples=
 }}
 {{Notes_Section
-|Notes=*Displaying an outline does not cause reflow, no matter how wide the
+|Notes=Displaying an outline does not cause reflow, no matter how wide the outline is.
+The outline frame is drawn over an element, and does
-outline is.
-The outline frame is drawn over an element, and does not influence the position or size of the box, or of any other boxes.
+not influence the position or size of the box, or of any other boxes.
 }}
 {{Related_Specifications_Section